Crispy Salmon Cakes with Lemon Dill Sauce are low carb, grain free salmon cakes served with a creamy, no mayo lemon dill sauce!

 • Parsley, chives or scallions are great substitutes for the dill!

-Crispy salmon cakes on white plate with sauce in a bowl
+Crispy salmon cakes on a plate with lemon dill sauce

 More salmon recipes you’ll love!

-Crispy salmon cakes on white plate with lemon dill sauce
+Salmon patties on a platter with lemon dill sauce

 0